yabsi/Website-doodle/_pages/about.md

 I was a teaching Assistant for CS 227 and a Community Advisor in Friley Hall for two years.
 I’m also an outgoing person who loves to code, work on his personal projects, travel, do competitive programming, and is a frequent participant at hackathons.
 I worked as a Software Developer at Source Allies and Ensoft Corp.

-Currently I'm working a full time job at Structurely as a backend Engineer.
-Structurely is a company that makes conversational AI.
+Currently I'm working a full time job at Structurely as a full stack Engineer with a backend focus.
+It is a company that makes conversational AI with over 2 million leads.

 Experienced with:
   - React with Redux